sharjeelfaiq/express-postgres-prisma-auth-and-user-management/README.md

 - **Enable User Management**: Provide **CRUD (Create, Read, Update, Delete)** functionalities for managing user accounts, allowing applications to handle user data easily.
 - **Serve as a Starter Template**: Act as a boilerplate for developers, saving time and effort in setting up user authentication systems from scratch.

-Overall, this project is geared towards helping developers quickly integrate robust user management features into their applications using **Express.js** and **MongoDB**.
+Overall, this project is geared towards helping developers quickly integrate robust user management features into their applications using **Express.js** and **PostgrSQL**.

 ---